Paycheck Protection Program (PPP)

 Are these loans forgiven?

-Funds from a PPP loan will be forgivable if:
+A PPP loan will be forgivable if:

 Forgiveness is based upon the employer keeping employees on the payroll or quickly rehiring employees and maintaining their salaries.